 When the high-energy photon collides with the target in which electrons are loosely bonded to the nucleus, therefore, can be treated as free.
 As a result, the scattered radiation is found to have smaller radiation than the incident radiation.
 This is known as the Compton Effect or Compton Scattering.

 According to the classical view of Compton scattering or Classical Wave Theory, Electromagnetic Radiation scattered by charged particles cannot explain any type of shift in wavelength or frequency.
-Compton effect demonstrated that light cannot be explained purely as a wave phenomenon.
+Compton’s effect demonstrated that light cannot be explained purely as a wave phenomenon.
 In simple terms, the Compton Effect shows the particle nature of light

-Compton scattering not only confirmed the law of conservation of energy which was verified by Photoelectric Effect but also explained the law of conservation of Linear Momentum.
+Compton scattering not only confirmed the law of conservation of energy which was verified by the Photoelectric Effect but also explained the law of conservation of Linear Momentum.

-Although, it was Max Planck and Albert Einstein hypothesized that light could behave as both a wave or particle.
+Although, it was Max Planck and Albert Einstein who hypothesized that light could behave as both a wave or particle.
 But, it was Arthur Compton who proved that this was possible.